What Is Construction Timesheet Tracking?

 Frequently Asked Questions

-Can AI read handwritten construction timesheets — including dirt smudges and folded paper?
+Can AI read handwritten construction timesheets accurately?

-The extraction tool reads the classification as written on the timesheet — "Carpenter," "Laborer," "Electrician," "Operator" — and outputs it as a structured field alongside the worker's hours.
-It does not assign prevailing wage rates, because the applicable rate depends on the project's specific wage determination (WD) number, which varies by county, contract type, and classification.
+The extraction tool reads the classification as written on the timesheet — "Carpenter," "Laborer," "Electrician" — and outputs it as a structured field alongside the worker's hours.
+It does not assign prevailing wage rates, because the applicable rate depends on the project's specific wage determination number, which varies by county, contract type, and classification.
 What extraction provides is the structured classification data that certified payroll reporting requires: instead of a payroll clerk reading "Carpenter — 8 hours" from a paper card and typing it into LCPtracker or eMars, the classification and hours arrive pre-structured in the extraction output.
-The wage rate mapping and certification still require human verification.
+The wage rate mapping and certification signature still require human verification.
 For the full compliance workflow, see our guide to certified payroll in construction.

 What happens when a worker splits time across two cost codes on the same day?